Optimal Control with Natural Images: Efficient Reinforcement Learning using Overcomplete Sparse Codes: Results

 \subsection{Efficient Image Representations for Reinforcement Learning}

-To find efficient representations for natural image sequences used in reinforcement learning, image patches from the benchmark were transformed into \emph{overcomplete sparse codes} and \emph{whitened complete codes}.
-A set of 48 natural images was taken from the database ``Natural Scene Statistics in Vision Science" by \cite{geisler}.
-Each image was cropped to $2844\times 2844$ pixels to make it square, then converted to grayscale and double precision using the Matlab functions \texttt{rgb2gray} and \texttt{im2double}, and subsequently discretized into square image patches of side-length $a$ (in pixels).
-The number of image patches in a single image was $\lfloor 2844/a\rfloor^2$; where the function $\lfloor .\rfloor$ rounds down to the nearest integer.
+Image representations were found by transforming image patches from the benchmark into \emph{overcomplete sparse codes} and \emph{whitened complete codes}.
+A set of 48 natural images was taken from the database ``Natural Scene Statistics in Vision Science" (Set 5) by \cite{geisler}.
+A typical image from this dataset is shown in Figure \ref{nat_image}.
+Each image was cropped to $2844\times 2844$ pixels, then converted to grayscale and double precision using the Matlab functions \texttt{rgb2gray} and \texttt{im2double}, before being discretized into square image patches of side-length $a$ (measured in pixels).
+The number of image patches in a single image was therefore $\lfloor 2844/a\rfloor^2$; where the function $\lfloor .\rfloor$ rounds down to the nearest integer.

+Overcomplete sparse codes were constructed using the sparse autoencoder shown in Figure \ref{nn}.
+Starting with an image given by a vector of length $d$, the aim of an overcomplete sparse code is to generate an image representation given by a vector of length $p=m>>d$.
+This is done in the first stage of the autoencoder by solving a linear least-squares problem: minimize $\lVert G\phi - I\rVert_2^{2}$ with respect to $\phi\in\mathbb{R}^m$, given $I\in\mathbb{R}^d$ and a matrix $G\in\mathbb{R}^{d\times m}$.
+Here, $G$ is formed from an overcomplete basis of Gabor functions adapted to natural image statistics as detailed in Appendix A2.
+The two-dimensional Gabor function was originally used to model simple-cell receptive field profiles in the primary visual cortex \citep{hubel,jones,daugman1,daugman2}.
+The second stage of the neural network in Figure \ref{nn} gives an approximation (\ref{linear}) of the cost-to-go by solving another linear least-squares problem: minimize $\lVert r\boldsymbol{\cdot} \phi - \beta \rVert_2^{2}$ with respect to $r\in\mathbb{R}^m$, given $\phi$ from the first stage and $\beta$ from (\ref{bmt}).
+This linear least-squares problem is given in (\ref{iter2}).